Kade-Powell/Yabbi/README.md

 ## About The Project

-Yabbi is a simple, functional language that can be interpreted or compiled for execution.
+<b>Yabbi</b> is a simple, functional language that can be interpreted or compiled for execution.
 The goal is to combine my favorite parts of Python, JavaScript, and Rust into a general purpose language.

 ### Built With